Rajni Sekhri Sibal

 Rajni Sekhri Sibal is a retired Indian Administrative Service government officer of the Haryana cadre, from the 1986 batch.
 Currently, she serves as the Independent External Monitor (IEM) of the Security Exchange Board of India (SEBI) and EXIM (Export-Import) Bank.

 Career

-In 1986, she became the first female topper of the Indian Civil Services.
+In 1986, she became the fifth woman to stand first in the UPSC Civil Services Exam (Indian Civil Services).
 During her service tenure, she has held various roles in the Government of India and the Government of Haryana.

 In 2017, she was named the Director General, of Employment and Training under the Ministry of Labour and Employment.
 During this period, she also headed the National Institute of Entrepreneurship and Small Business Development.
 Prior to that, she was Additional Secretary, Ministry of Home Affairs, Government of India.

 In 2020, she retired after having served as the first secretary of the Ministry of Fisheries.

 In 2024, she joined the board of directors of the Paytm Payments Bank as an independent director.